 Companies such as IBM and Fujitsu are already leading the charge with innovation roles dedicated to bringing new ideas to life and changing the way people work, create, and communicate.
 These will be the adoptive leaders of new technologies and processes, enhancing innovation with internal, and external, teams and partners.

 With empowered Chief Innovation Officers, large organizations recognize that successful innovation is more and more complex to achieve and require an all-encompassing approach including people, technology and collaboration.

 Chief Innovation Officers are in the news.
 The impetus for big business to give innovation a seat at the C-level table has now reached even the most traditional industries.
 Nordstrom announced it had created the position of Chief Innovation Officer, tasked with the mission to deploy digital tech to boost sagging sales at this venerable retailer.
-DP World elevated its VP of Innovation position into a full-blown CINO role.
+DP World VP of Innovation position into a full-blown CINO role.
 When the staunchly old-fashioned world of managing marine ports is adopting the CINO model, you can bet the title is here to stay.